jayanta-kashyap/metricSource/README.md

 # Build the metricSource image
 clone the repo and then run ```docker build -t metric-simulator -f ./DockerFile .```

-# Sample otel collctor config to receive the emitted metrics
+# Sample otel collector config to receive the emitted metrics

 ```
 receivers: